Eskalol/evt-xtrm/README.md

 });

 ```
-Rest of the settings is optional, the reason why permissionSecurity should be set to false is because it is a custom middleware which is not integrated with swagger.
+Rest of the settings is optional.
+The reason why permissionSecurity should be set to false is because we are using a custom middleware which is not integrated with swagger.
 This is just a temporary solution and will be fixed when swagger implement cookie session auth.